-Gerald Spencer has provided reports and testimony that discredited existing Expert Witness Reports that were prepared by opposing professional engineer expert witnesses.
+Gerald Spencer has provided reports and testimony that discredited the existing Expert Witness Reports that were prepared by opposing professional engineer expert witnesses.

 Gerald Spencer has prepared reports that defined and documented incompetent engineering actions and also one report defining gross negligent engineering actions as defined by Texas law that were performed by other licensed engineers.

 2.1.
 ENGINEERING MALPRACTICE: Gerald Spencer, P.E prepared one expert opinion report that defined engineering malpractice performed by a Texas Licensed Professional Engineer who is the Engineer of Record (EOR) responsible for the design and construction of an HVAC system for an indoor firing range that did not control the relative humidity in the occupied space and also did not provide the required air velocity for OSHA compliance at the firing line to protect the customers.